Cape Town City Tours

 V&A Waterfront is also home to some very impressive residential homes and commercial real estate as well as a collection of luxury hotels.
 You can book a boat tour of the harbour, catch a ferry to Robben island and set off for a gorgeous sunset cruise on a luxury chartered boat from V&A Waterfront.

 Frequently Asked Questions

-What are the advantages of Cape Town City tours?
+What are the top highlights of Cape Town city tours?

 Cape Town city tours typically include visits to top attractions such as Table Mountain, the colorful Bo-Kaap neighborhood, the Castle of Good Hope, and the V&A Waterfront.
 Depending on the tour, it may also include a stop at the Kirstenbosch Botanical Gardens, a tour of the Robben Island Museum, or a visit to a local township.

 How long does a typical Cape Town city tour last?